joseph-a-levine/authoring/_older/november_2021.md

 ## November, 2021

 Noah Robertson writes a very flattering [article](https://magazine.wm.edu/issue/2021-fall/power-analyst.php) on my work with Team Afghan Power for the William & Mary alumni magazine.
-The article went to press before the Taliban's summer campaign, and paints an optimistic future for Afghanistan and our mini-grids.
+The article went to press before the Taliban's campaign this summer, and paints an optimistic future for Afghanistan and our mini-grids.
 After the fall of Kabul, Noah followed up with me and published an [article](https://magazine.wm.edu/online-exclusives/finish-the-mission.php) about the fantastic work John Gerlaugh  has been doing to aid the evacuation of vulnerable populations.

 My sisters were not as flattered by the article, and it's my fault.